f5devcentral/f5-agility-labs-waf/docs/waf241/module4-login-protect/lab1/lab1.rst

 Lab 4: Login Page Protection
 ------------------------------

-In this final lab we will explore some of the login protection and session tracking capabilities present in F5 Advanced WAF and end with a fully configured Virtual Server.
-F5 Advanced WAF not only has the capability to gather user identity details from login pages and APM, but can also generate a unique Device-ID for each connected client.
+In this final lab, we will explore some of the login protection and session tracking capabilities present in F5 Advanced WAF and end with a fully configured Virtual Server.
+F5 Advanced WAF not only has the capability to gather user identity details from login pages and APM, but can also generate a unique DeviceID for each connected client.

 Virtual Server Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~